Rishavkapil/System_design_notes/Databases/SQL vs NoSQL.md

 Unstructured data is data that doesn't have a predefined data model or consistent organization.
 In addition, unstructured data such as social media posts, can update and change rapidly while structured data, such as bank transactions, have a much lower rate of change.
 Examples of unstructured data include pictures, audio files , videos , maps etc.

+#### What is a NoSQL Database ?

+NoSQL databases are databases that utilize a flexible schema that accommodates unstructured data and semi-structured data while also utilizing a non-tabular data storage method.

+The use of a flexible schema enables NoSQL databases to ingest unstructured data in its native format, which is not possible in SQL database due to the predefind format.